aaknitt/PiPagingConsole/README.md

 # PiPagingConsole
 Two-way radio paging encoder for the Raspberry Pi.
 Designed to be used with a touchscreen display.
 Currently supports two-tone sequential, 5-tone, and DTMF paging formats.
+Audio and PTT (and optional COR) via the radio's accessory connector.
+Select the tones, click send, and then use the radio's hand mic for voice dispatch after the tones have been sent.

 ![Screenshot](https://github.com/aaknitt/PiPagingConsole/blob/main/images/MainScreen.PNG)